PeterOlsen1/load-balancer/README.md

     * URLs, rules for proxy, etc.
   * Replace hardcoded values with config
 * More research on when to update running containers
-* Load URLs into nodes from CSV file when starting, or at least keep them for later use
 * Test out websocket connection more

 Future ideas:
 * Add rate tracking?
 * Testing framework (really load it)
+* Deploying to AWS or something?

 ### general thoughts